MENU

 has worked as a professional actress, director, theatre producer and now agent for over 30 years.

-Early TV success in TENKO, MISS MARPLE - NEMESIS, GOLD etc led to work at the Donmar Warehouse, RSC and National Theatre and more recently character roles in feature films and TV including HALF-LIGHT (with Demi Moore), HOLBY CITY, EASTENDERS, FRANKIE, DOC MARTIN, THE POISON TREE, PUBLIC ENEMIES and THIRTEEN series (BBC 3) amongst many.
-Jo has directed at Liverpool Playhouse, Young Vic Studio and Ustinov Studio Bath and produced over 20 plays including SIMPLICITY by Lady Mary Wortley Montague - the world premiere of a play written in 1725 which Jo came across in the library at Warwick University and presented at the Northcott Theatre in Exeter and transferred to the Donmar Warehouse Theatre.
-She most recently helped to transfer IRISH BLOOD ENGLISH HEART from the Union Theatre to Trafalgar Studios.
+Jo has directed at Liverpool Playhouse, Young Vic Studio and Ustinov Studio Bath and produced over 20 plays including SIMPLICITY by Lady Mary Wortley Montague - the world premiere of a play written in 1725 which Jo presented at the Northcott Theatre in Exeter and transferred to the Donmar Warehouse Theatre.
+She more recently helped to transfer IRISH BLOOD ENGLISH HEART from the Union Theatre to Trafalgar Studios

 Latest News